 Whatever your concept of, or relationship to pain is, it's going to shape what your bodywork session may look like and how your therapist works with you.

 So let's talk about the 'no pain, no gain' mentality during your massage or Rolfing session.
 When you can no longer take deep controlled breaths, you're squirming to get away from the therapist's touch, your body tenses up(yeah we can see your butt muscles tighten up, toes curl or know when you're holding your breath), then you need to communicate with your therapist verbally.
 Even the best therapist can miss certain cues or fail to check in with their client.
+Please read our blog Communicating with your Massage Therapist.

 Is the pressure too much?
 Are you anticipating pain before it happens?
-Is therapist working too deep, too fast or need to slow down?
+Is the therapist working too deep, too fast or need to slow down?
 Sometimes it's not the depth or pressure so much as it is the pace or the intention.
 Establishing a rapport with your therapist will go a long way in helping you deal with deep work that's on the edge of being painful.
 Feedback is as much YOUR responsibility, as it is the therapist's!

 "Rapport: a close and harmonious relationship in which the people or groups concerned understand each other's feelings or ideas and communicate well."

-synonyms: affinity, close relationship, understanding, mutual understanding, bond, empathy, sympathy, accord
+Synonyms: affinity, close relationship, understanding, mutual understanding, bond, empathy, sympathy, accord

 This is where it gets sticky or controversial with some massage therapists and bodyworkers...

 In my experience, I have learned when it's productive to work around the edges of discomfort and how to engage the client in working around the edge of their comfort zone.
 I remind the client that they are in control of their session at all times!
-Sometimes, only with the consent of the client, I may cross over that barrier to address the source of pain.
+Sometimes, only with the consent of the client, I may cross over that barrier to addressing the source of pain.
 Some therapists think that there should never be any pain during a massage.

 But there's such a thing as 'stored' pain in the body.
 Whether it's emotional or physical, we all hold 'stuff' that can manifest itself physically in our bodies.
 You don't have to be a psychologist, if you have any massage or bodywork experience and have touched enough bodies, to realize this.